This is the place to keep up to date with Pod 1 events, information, homework and learning links.

 * As well as the classroom teachers, we have Cathy Wessels and Jenny Brown on our team, who work as Reading Recovery teachers.

 * Our timetable for the year is standardised, and covers all key curriculum areas.
-Individual classes go to the Library Information Centre, Music classes with Caleb Strickland, and swimming pool (in Terms 1 & 4) on a timetabled basis.
-This year we also have Footsteps Dance, which will occur on Fridays.
+Individual classes go to the Library Information Centre and swimming pool (in Terms 1 & 4) on a timetabled basis.

 * There is a range of daily routines, which your child is expected to take responsibility for themself.
 We ask parents to encourage their children to independently put away their reading books, poetry books, book bags, school bags etc. Children are also expected to hang their bags on the hooks in an orderly manner and to zip their bags up after removing items such as hats, lunchboxes etc.

-* Homework at Pod 1 and 2 level comprises reading of instructional texts (Monday to Thursday), poetry reading (Friday), and number identification and basic facts learning (regularly).
-Each child needs to bring their Spelling/Maths notebook back to school each Thursday so that individualised testing can take place.
+* Homework at Pod 1 and 2 level is assigned according to individual children’s readiness.
+The range of homework comprises reading of phonics practice sheets, instructional texts (Monday to Thursday), poetry reading (Friday), and number identification and basic facts learning (regularly).
+Each child needs to bring their Phonics book (daily) and their Spelling/Maths notebook back to school (each Thursday) so that individualised testing can take place.
 In the first 2 – 3 weeks after enrolment, individual assessment takes place before homework books are sent home to ensure that children continually work on the next steps in their learning.
+This has been slightly delayed this year by short weeks and a Lockdown, but continues to take place.
 Home reading is to be recorded in the reading log, which is regularly monitored by teachers.

-* This year, Shelly Park School, will continue to learn using the Inquiry process.
-Each term, our focus will be integrated across the curriculum, and may involve out of school activities or opportunities for families to assist and be involved through the school programme.
-In Term 1 our topic will be Citizenship and will involve children identifying themselves as members of our wider community as well as within their family, classroom and school.
+* Each term, our Inquiry focus will be integrated across the curriculum, and may involve out of school activities or opportunities for families to assist and be involved through the school programme.
+In Term 1 our focus is on The Environment – In the Garden.

 * We welcome parent help, and will make regular requests for this assistance.
 Please see your child’s class teacher if you would like to assist us at any time in the classroom.
 If your child is a very recent new entrant, it is advisable to wait a few weeks before beginning to assist, as it helps your child to make the adjustment to school, and a longer separation from home each day, a little easier.